• Skip to primary navigation

 By day seven, the starter should be bubbly and airy.
 This means you’re almost ready to bake with it.
 Take a whiff.
 Do you smell that tangy, sour aroma?
 Can you hear it bubbling?
 It’s alive!

-If your starter is not light and bubbly, continue to feed it for a few more days, and make sure you’re storing it in a warm place.
+If your starter is not light and bubbly, continue to feed it for a few more days, and be sure to store it in a warm place.
 Yeast and bacteria work faster in warmer climates.

 Is It Ready to Bake With?